Safe Option-Critic: Learning Safety in the Option-Critic Architecture: SAFE OPTION-CRITIC MODEL

+where, $Q_{U,\Theta}(s,w,a)$ and $U_\Theta(s, w)$ are defined in \eqref{eqQ_U} and \eqref{eq_U} respectively.
+For the ease of notation, we will use $\delta_t$ to denote $\delta(S_t, W_t, A_t)$.
+Whenever it is not clear from the context, we will use the full notation for the TD error.
+The expected value of the TD error would converge to zero.
+Therefore, the variance in TD error can be simplified to denote controllability as:

-where $Q_{U,\Theta}(s,\omega,a)$ and $U_\Theta(s, \omega)$ are defined in \eqref{eqQ_U} and \eqref{eq_U} respectively.
-The aim here is to maximize the expected discounted return along with the controllability criterion of a state-option pair.
-We call this objective $J$, where we want to:
+The aim here is to maximize both the expected discounted return and the controllability value from an initial state-option pair.
+We want to maximize the objective function $J$,

-where $\psi \in \mathbb{R}$ acts as a regularizer for the controllability and $d$ is the initial state-option pair distribution.
-The $Q$ value of a state-option pair is defined as $Q_\Theta(s, \omega) = \sum_{a} \pi_{\omega, \theta} (a | s)\, Q_{U, \Theta}(s, \omega, a)$.
-The above objective can also be interpreted as a constrained optimization problem with an additional constraint on the controllability function.
-We will now derive the gradient of the performance evaluator $J$ with respect to the intra-option policy parameter $\theta$ assuming they are differentiable.
-First we will take the gradient of $C$ with $\theta$.
-Following from \eqref{eq_C}:
+$\psi \in \mathbb{R}$ is a regularizer on the controllability value, and $\kappa$ denotes the initial state-option pair distribution.
+The value of a state-option pair is defined as $Q_\Theta(s, w) = \sum_{a} \pi_{w, \theta} (a | s)\, Q_{U, \Theta}(s, w, a)$.
+Another interpretation is to view the above objective as a constrained optimization problem, where, the constraints are imposed on the controllability function.
+One could bound the controllability value, but, it would require specific assumptions about the environment or one needs to rely on an input value from the user.
+In this paper, we opted to keep the method general without the need to rely on certain assumptions regarding the environment.
+We will now derive the gradient of the performance evaluator $J$ with respect to the intra-option policy parameter $\theta$, assuming they are differentiable.